crumwj22/professional-portfolio/README.md

 # 02 Advanced CSS: Portfolio

-This weeks homework assignment is to create a profesional portfolio to showcase my my skills and talents to employers.
+This weeks homework assignment is to create a professional portfolio to showcase my my skills and talents to employers.

 ## User Story